G-Locus

 Progressive Greying Dogs Yorkshire Terrier progression

-Greying and Merle
+Graying and Merle

 A classic merle pattern causes a random mixture of pigmented and diluted patches on eumelanin-pigmented areas.
-Greying will cause even the once fully colored patches to fade and make any merle pattern less distinct or barely visible.
+Graying will cause even the once fully colored patches to fade and make any merle pattern less distinct or barely visible.

 Progressive Greying Dogs Doodle Saddle Merle Greying

-Greying Look-Alikes
+Graying Look-Alikes

 • Dilution can turn black to blue and brown to lilac.
 But these dogs are already born with a diluted coat color and diluted skin and nose pigment.